Editor: Janet Beery

-Want to browse articles in our annual Tables of Contents?
+Browse articles in our annual Tables of Contents.
 See What's in Convergence?

 How can you get involved in the Convergence enterprise?

 Convergence was founded in 2004 by Victor J. Katz, of the University of the District of Columbia, and Frank J. Swetz, of the Pennsylvania State University, with funding from the National Science Foundation, and was edited by Katz and Swetz for over five years.
-As of July 1, 2009, Janet Beery, University of Redlands, and Kathy Clark, Florida State University, have taken over as editors.
-Katz and Swetz remain involved as advisors, as project directors for the NSF grant, and as authors of the Mathematical Treasures resource.
+On July 1, 2009, Janet Beery, University of Redlands, and Kathy Clark, Florida State University, took over editorial duties, with Katz and Swetz as advisors.
+Janet Beery is currently serving a 2014-2019 term as Editor.

 Convergence Home Page